The most significant asset in most divorces is property.

 Selling a house during a divorce is a different process for each couple.

-Ideally, a solicitor will help you and your ex-partner find a solution you are both comfortable with.
+Ideally, a solicitor will help you and your ex-partner find a good solution.

 Can my ex-partner sell our house?